 Esmeralda's Green Dress

-However between all the casts Esmeralda's Green costume is most divergent from the original dress and recently it has had a major redesign.
+However between all the casts, Esmeralda's Green costume is most divergent from the original dress and recently it has had a major redesign.

 The Original French Version